Mary & Elizabeth Museum Gift Shop

 Diorama 15 in. wide x 23 in. high x 8 in. deep

 The museum gift shop displays mementos that augment the story of Elizabeth Keckley and Mary Lincoln.
 Some of the gutta-percha ambrotype cases containing albumen prints of loved ones included a lock of hair and a written sentiment.
 Except for the photocopies of the two letters, I created all the original art from archival sources.
 The diorama structure is cardboard painted with acrylic.
 Many drawings and paintings were scanned, so only photocopies are placed on the diorama.
-All three-dimensional items including the photo frames are cardboard painted with acrylics.
+All three-dimensional items are recycled cardboard painted with acrylics.

 Photo Cases, left to right, Mary Lincoln, Eddie Lincoln